-With just five ingredients and a texture and flavor that’s similar to a soft oatmeal cookie, these Banana Oatmeal Bars are a nutritious (and yummy!) make-ahead breakfast or snack.
+With just 5 ingredients and a texture and flavor that’s similar to a soft oatmeal cookie, these Banana Oatmeal Bars are a nutritious (and yummy!) make-ahead breakfast or snack.

 Banana oatmeal bars cut into rectangles.

-I am so happy to share this recipe today because it has become a new staple weekday breakfast in our house.
-It’s been amazing to have this option to make ahead and stash in the fridge to grab on mornings when the kids need a little more time to sleep…and still need a substantial breakfast.
+This recipe has become a staple weekday breakfast in our house.
+It’s an amazing make ahead breakfast for kids to stash in the fridge to grab on mornings when the kids need a little more time to sleep…and still need a substantial breakfast.

-These are easy to take on the go, you can cut them into sticks or squares, and they can be eaten chilled out of the fridge or warmed up slightly.
+These Banana Oatmeal Bars are easy to take on the go, you can cut them into sticks or squares, and they can be eaten chilled out of the fridge or warmed up slightly.

-Here’s a look at the ingredients you need to have on hand to make this recipe so you know what to grab from the pantry or store.
+Here’s a look at the ingredients you need to have on hand to make this added-sugar-free Banana Oatmeal Bar recipe so you know what to grab from the pantry or store.

 Ingredients for banana oatmeal bars.